wdang/vstomake/README.md

 vstomake
 ========

-Generate a GNU Makefile from a visual studio .vcproj file or .sln file
+Generates GNU Makefile(s) from a Visual Studio .vcproj or .sln file.